Therapeutic Philosophy

 Dialectical Behavior Therapy (DBT) (aspects, not full model)

-Tools for emotion regulation, distress tolerance, interpersonal effectiveness and mindfulness, integrated in a way that supports individual agency.
+Practical skills for emotion regulation, distress tolerance, interpersonal effectiveness, and mindfulness, integrated in a way that supports autonomy and self-trust.

 Beyond the Therapy Room